 - 24. In February 1991, I accepted a Chrysler position as a Product Manager in the Minivan Operations group.
 My general duties included but were not limited to: - a.
-General business and product management of existing and future minivan models.
-Included co-authorship of the minivan Product Plan, and presentation of the Plan to Chrysler management, - b.
+General business and product management of existing and future minimum models: Updates to the Program Objectives Summary (12-panel chart), co-authorship of the minimum Product Plan, presentation of the Plan to Chrysler management,

+- b.
 Interaction with the other platforms to solicit and share inputs of design, development, and manufacture of Chrysler products, - c.
 Interaction with the internal organizations of engineering, legal, manufacturing, design, marketing, sales, customer relations, procurement, international planning, finance, consumer research, regulatory affairs, etc., - d.
 Interaction with external organizations such as suppliers, market and consumer research companies, consulting companies, advertising agencies, etc. - 25.
 My specific Minivan Operations responsibilities included body components, chassis systems, exterior ornamentation, product complexity and logistics, competitive products analysis, regulatory compliance planning, engine and transmission systems planning. - 26.
 I remained in Minivan Operations until December 26, 1994.